 “A few weeks, at least…”

 I inspect the map more closely, and to my horror see he is correct.
-It is so long and winding, reaching almost to the eastern edge of Soléiâ…we would have to travel all around, just to merely travel to the west to reach the isthmus that connects to the north.
+It is so long and winding, reaching almost to the northern edge of southern Soléiâ…we would have to travel all around, just to merely travel to the west to reach the isthmus that connects to the north.

 In more simplistic terms, it is a mess.